polterguy/micro/help-files/Micro/17 - Extension widgets - Pie Chart.md

 ### CSS selectors for your pie chart

-Normally a better way to style your pie chart, is to use a CSS file, overriding your pie chart's styles.
+Normally a better way to style your pie chart if you can, is to use a CSS file, overriding your pie chart's styles.
 Below are all CSS classes you can override.

-* __micro-widgets-chart-pie__ - The default root CSS class for your pie chart
+* __micro-widgets-chart-pie__ - The default root CSS class for your pie chart's _"div"_ element
 * __has-legend__ - Added to your pie chart's root element if you choose to render it with a legend
+* __pie__ - The CSS class for the main _"svg"_ element that renders your pie slices
 * __slice__ - The CSS class for your slices
-* __legend__ - The CSS class for your legend
+* __legend__ - The CSS class for your legend _"ul"_ element

-Your legend's color squares are rendered as _"rect"_ SVG elements, and they are 20 pixels in height and width.
+* __legend-label-bg__ - The CSS class for your legend items color square
+* __legend-label__ - The CSS class for your legend items descriptive label

-Your legend's labels are rendered as _"foreignObject"_ elements, with a _"span"_ child, unless you provide an **[onclick]** event handler for your **[data]** items, at which point they're rendered as hyperlink (_"a"_) elements.
+Your legend's labels are rendered as a _"span"_ element, unless you provide an __[onclick]__ event handler for your item(s), at which point it will render the legend labels as a hyperlink (_"a"_) element instead.